 That means it is packed with tourists.
-We went in the offseason and we’re still amazed at how many people were on the beach.
+We went in the offseason, and we’re still amazed at how many people were on the beach.
 I would recommend visiting the East Fjords if you have the time.
-We thought the Egilsstaðir region was stunning and yielded far fewer crowds, which is exactly what you want on an Iceland honeymoon.
+We thought the Egilsstaðir region was stunning and yielded far fewer crowds, which is precisely what you want on an Iceland honeymoon.

 Check out the Wildlife at Jökulsárlón Glacier Lagoon

-You can get out and enjoy the beauty from the side, or you can hop on a boat tour to get more up close to the glacier.
-If you are in for an adventure and traveling during the winter a great thing to do on your Iceland honeymoon would be to go on an ice caving tour in the nearby Vatnajökull glacier.
-Whatever you do, the lagoon is always changing, so no two trips will ever be the same.
+You can get out and enjoy the beauty from the side, or hop on a boat tour to get up close to the glacier.
+If you are in for an adventure and traveling during the winter, a great thing to do on your Iceland honeymoon would be to go on an ice caving tour in the nearby Vatnajökull glacier.
+Whatever you do, the lagoon is constantly changing, so no two trips will ever be the same.

-I would advise bringing some binocularsand a travel camera as there are often seals swimming in the lagoon (we saw five!).
-After you are done make sure to go across the street to Diamond Beach to hold an Icelandic ice cube!
-Or eat one like Cameron…
+I would advise bringing some compact binoculars and a travel camera as there are often seals swimming in the lagoon (we saw five!).
+Afterward, go across the street to Diamond Beach to hold an Icelandic ice cube!

 Tackle the Ice and Climb a Glacier

 Have a Date Night in Reykjavik

 There is a thriving bar and restaurant scene that is vibrant on weekends and summer months.
 The best food we had in Reykjavik was at Matarkjallarinn.
-It’s a central and upscale restaurant that serves up modern Icelandic cuisine.
-They have live music or a pianist playing every night and on weekends the cocktail bar here is packed with patrons for a lively atmosphere.
+It’s a central and upscale restaurant that serves modern Icelandic cuisine.
+They have live music or a pianist playing every night, and on weekends the cocktail bar here is packed with patrons for a lively atmosphere.

 There is almost a bar on every corner of the capital so it won’t be hard to find a good one.
-Many offer happy hour specials so make sure to do your research and get there a little bit early for a deal.
+Many offer happy hour specials so make sure to do your research and get there a little early for a deal.
 Keep in mind that the sun never sets during the Icelandic summer so when you walk out of the bar at 2 am you may be just a little bit confused.

 Drive Iceland’s Ring Road